921Mdas/PENDART/README.md

 work?
 PendArt allows its users to purchase unique African arts directly from the artist.

+Using React Native, Redux, and Firebase this mobile application deployed on Expo incorporates:

+How To use:
+- No login Required.
+- View a list of items
+- Click on a specific item to access a detailed view
+- Place a bid, prompt suggest navigating to a cart or continue bidding
+- Review items and total, checkout by filling in a form
+- All transactions are recorded and updated in your inbox

 ## Tools used : React Native
 See the deployed App [PendArt](https://dashnewsmads.herokuapp.com/)